rpucella/rpucella.github.io/blog/posts/2023/atomic-design/.__src/index.md

 The out-of-the-box approach would be to use [nested templates](https://www.calhoun.io/intro-to-templates-p2-actions#nested-templates), that is, templates defined in their own template files and imported into a target template.
 Nested templates can therefore be reused across different target templates, and can be used to represent atoms, molecules, and organisms.
-The one downsize to nested templates is that they need to be included alongside the target template when parsing the target template before it can be filled with data.
+The one downside to nested templates is that they need to be included alongside the target template when parsing the target template before it can be filled with data.
 Nested templates are defined

 Let's define some basic atoms.
 First, the input atom, parameterized by the placeholder